box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/4-handle-slack-events.md

     Please select a preferred language / framework in step 1 to get started.
   </Message>
 </Choice>

+This code runs a number of actions in sequence.

+* First, we call the Slack APIs to fetch all members of the channel. `limit` may be adjusted to collect more users in the channel.
+* For every user that is found, we  call `getSlackUser` to get their profile, specifically for the email address to map to a Box user.
+* Each user is then sent to `addGroupUser` to add them into the group.

 ## Fetch Slack user profile